dominictarr/event-stream/readme.markdown

 ## through (write?, end?)

 Reemits data synchronously.
 Easy way to create syncronous through streams.
-Pass in an optional `write` and `end` methods.
+Pass in optional `write` and `end` methods.
 They will be called in the context of the stream.
 Use `this.pause()` and `this.resume()` to manage flow.
 Check `this.paused` to see current flow state. (write always returns `!this.paused`)